10 Quick Tips to Better Training for Property Management

 Employees likely will be more engaged if their training is interactive and not just a person reading from a slide or notes.
 Video or other media-type platforms help engage employees from the start.

-8. Match Employee Needs With Right-size Training
+8. Match Employee Needs With Right-Size Training

-Your employees have busy schedules, including interacting with residents, and they are invested in doing the work you hired them to do.
-So make sure your training fits within the demands of their day.
 Don’t create one long training session.
-Break it up into small, highly-focused pieces of content – also known as microlearning – so that it fits more easily into their schedules and doesn’t create additional stress or a feeling of overwhelm.
+Break it up into small, highly focused pieces of content – also known as microlearning – so that it fits more easily into their schedules and doesn’t create additional stress or a feeling of overwhelm.

-9. Follow-up on Training
+9. Follow-Up on Training

 Measuring success using qualitative or quantitative markers is imperative.
-The only way to know if training is successful is to provide follow-up, feedback, and support to the trainee.
+The only way to know if your training is successful is to provide follow-up, feedback, and support to the trainee.

 10. Make Sure Training Materials Are Centralized